adobeio/adobeio-documentation/events/using/cc-asset-event-setup.md

     ![The webtask's endpoint URL](../../img/CCA_Events_09.png "The webtask's endpoint URL")

-    Notice also that the `app.get` and `app.post` functions specify a relative path, `/webhook`: you&rsquo; need to add this to the end of the webtask&rsquo; endpoint URL to reach your webhook.
+    Notice also that the `app.get` and `app.post` functions specify a relative path, `/webhook`: you&rsquo;ll need to add this to the end of the webtask&rsquo; endpoint URL to reach your webhook.
 For example,

     `https://wt-7ef4200cf2cfff39f542f26708adb75c-0.run.webtask.io/CCAssetsEvents_webhook/webhook`